 For epoxy grout installation see our report on "The Proper Installation of Epoxy Grout".

 The grout should be sealed but it is best to wait at least 10 days before applying a sealer.

 There are several tools available for cutting tile.
 Most of these can be rented for a very reasonable price at most home centers and rental yards.

 A ceramic tile cutter is very similar to a glass cutter.
-It has a small tungsten wheel which scores a line along the tile.
-After the line is scores it is snapped clean.
-Most tile cutters have a guide which make straight cuts easy.
+It has a small tungsten wheel which scores a line along with the tile.
+After the line scores, it is snapped clean.
+Most tile cutters have a guide that makes straight cuts easy.

 If you have a lot of cutting to perform it is advisable that you rent a wet saw.
 A wet saw is easy to use but, I would ask for directions from the rental yard.
 The extra expense for a wet saw rental is worth every penny.

 Tile nippers are used to cut small curves and unusual shapes to fit tile into tight areas.
 Nippers work by biting off small bits of tile at a time.

 To use a tile nipper, make the area on the tile you wish to remove.
 Next, take the tile nippers and remove small bits from the tile until you reach the line and have completely removed the area.

 A coping saw is a fine wire time saw that can be used for cutting very delicate cuts.
 For example, if you need to make a ninety-degree angle on a tile near a corner, a coping saw would be the tool of choice.

 The use of a coping saw is very similar to using any other handheld saw.
 Make sure you hold the saw steady and do not force the blade on to the tile.
 Let the blade do the cutting.